BoltonBailey/bolton-talon/README.md

 <http://redstartsystems.com/human-machine-grammar-the-rules>

-## Other Thoughts/Feautre Requests for this Ecosystem
+## Other Thoughts/Feature Requests for this Ecosystem

 ### Speaking links

 - [X] [With talon voice / rango it should be possible to say "link {sequence of words}" and have the linkified text which most fuzzy-matches those words be clicked on, just like I can say](https://github.com/david-tejada/rango/issues/267)
-  - [X] Update: Note that this functionality is also accomplished by talon OCR, which works by brute force ocr of the screen.
+  - [X] Update: Note that this functionality is also accomplished by talon OCR, which works by brute force OCR of the screen.

-### Make talon not hear audio
+### Make Talon not hear audio from the computer itself

 Talon seems to hear my YouTube videos/my computer audio in general (this is pretty annoying).
 It could possibly be detected in a few ways: